@gobstones/gobstones-scripts - v0.10.3

 npm start <command>

-The default command (no command provided) prints all the available commands and help.
+If no command is provided, the tool prints all the available commands and help.
 So in example, if you want to run the tests, you may run:

 npm start test